TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 ## Subsystem Function

 The purpose of this subsystem is to measure the presence of a heartbeat as well as measure the respiratory rate of a person contactlessly.
 This subsystem will be composed of a singular radar that will perform both of these actions.
 The measuring of a person’s presence of a heartbeat as well as respiratory rate will be done by measuring the rise and fall rates of a person’s chest to measure the respiratory rate, and the rise and fall rates of the area around the heart to measure the presence of a heartbeat.
 A series of signals will be sent and received to measure these changes.
-The raw data will be put through an amplifier/filter and then be converted to a digital signal that is sent to a computing system to be put through a processing algorithm,
+The raw data will be put through an amplifier/filter and then be converted to a digital signal that is sent to a computing system to be put through a processing algorithm.

 ## Specs and Constraints